CyVerse-learning-materials/SciApps_guide/association.rst

    1. Once the workflow is loaded, click **EMMAX-0.0.2** in the History panel to expand its outputs.

    2. Click **manhattan.plot** from the list of outputs, you will be directed to the Manhattan plot of the results.
-You can also check Q-Q plot and/or click the Manhattan plot to check nearby genes around the clicked position.
+You can also check Q-Q plot and click the Manhattan plot to check nearby genes around the clicked position.

       |manhattan_plot|